rodorro/react-members-exercise/README.md

-# Firs React exercise
+# React members exercise

-In this exercise we are going to get started with React.
+React app to use github api and show organization members list.
+The list hava infinite scroll to charge elements while scrolling.
+We will can edit each member to show his information.

 # Steps to build it